cysouw/diathesis/text/c01_introduction.md

 Diatheses are defined here as alternations between single clauses with the same main verb.
 However, a single clause in German can sometimes consist of multiple verb forms.
 It is crucial to strictly distinguish between situations in which a multi-verb construction is monoclausal and when it is not.
 The basis of the definition of monoclausality in German is a concept called ~~coherence~~.

 All diatheses listed in this book are monoclausal.
-Besides trying to list all German diatheses, I will also list all non-diathetical clause alternation, i.e monoclausal alternations without any change in role-marking (these derived clause structures are always listed in the .4 section of each data chapter).
+Besides trying to list all German diatheses, I will also list all non-diathetical clause alternation, i.e monoclausal alternations without any change in role-marking (these are always listed in the .4 section of each data chapter).
 This book can thus also be read as a listing of all German monoclausal constructions, with or without role remapping.
 Somewhat unexpectedly, the number of alternations without any role remapping (i.e. the alternations without diathesis) is much smaller than the number of monoclausal alternations with changes in role marking (i.e. the diatheses).

 To define monoclausality, the crucial characteristic of German syntax is that the finite verb is moved to the end of the sentence in a subordinate clauses.
 I will use the dummy main sentence *Es ist bekannt, dass…* 'it is known that' to force a subordinate construction.
 The position of the finite verb in the subordinate clause can be used the identify the boundary of the clause: everything that can occur before the finite verb belongs within the clause; everything that has to come after the finite verb belongs to a different clause.
 For example, the simple sentence [@next a] will turn into [@next b] as a subordinate clause, with the finite verb at the end; [@next c] with constituents after the finite verb is not possible.
 So the whole sentence in [@next a] is a single clause.
 Constructions with such a pattern will be called ~~coherent~~, following Bech [-@bech1955]; see also Kiss [-@kiss1995] for a more in-depth and more extensive discussion of the concept 'coherence'.
 Coherent constructions are considered to be ~~monoclausal~~.